 Memorial Bricks are now available to memorialize those special people or events in your life.
 The bricks can be engraved with symbols, letters, and numbers to celebrate life or to capture that special wedding date, graduation, baptism, years at CTS, and on and on.
 Take a stroll through the CTS Memorial Garden, stop by the stage and read the memorials on the bricks.
 Memories to cherish for a lifetime...and beyond!

 The CTS Treasurer provides oversight and direction on the financial matters of the church and the Finance Administrative Assistant helps maintain the church finances and produces financial reports.
-In addition, lay members may become counters, who provide support and documentation of the offerings given to support the ministries of the church and volunteers to help audit the books.
+In addition lay members may become counters who provide support and documentation of the offerings given to support the ministries of the church.
+Volunteers may also help audit the books.